jg8481/go-language-rpa-tests/README.md

 ## Go Language test tools enhanced with RPA

-“All testers do exploratory testing.
-Some do it more deliberately and in intentionally skilled ways.” - Cem Kaner
+**“All testers do exploratory testing.
+Some do it more deliberately and in intentionally skilled ways.” - [Cem Kaner](https://13j276.p3cdn1.secureserver.net/pdfs/QAIExploring.pdf)**

+**"Are you doing testing?
+Then you are already doing exploratory testing.
+Are you doing scripted testing?
+If you’re doing it responsibly, you are doing exploratory testing with scripting (and perhaps with checking)." - [James Bach](https://www.satisfice.com/blog/archives/1509)**

 `Go Language` by itself is [a powerful and high-performance language built for scalability](https://go.dev/solutions/case-studies).
 It has many libraries that can be used to create automation, but there are some exploratory test strategies that can be more easily implemented (with less lines of code) using a `generic RPA framework` to complement the strengths of Go.
 For example, the following strategies are not easy to quickly create within a day or two using only pure Go Language code.
 - [Model-Based Tests using Graphwalker's visual .graphml files](https://graphwalker.github.io/), combined with Chaos Tests